ZoteTheMighty/roact-patterns/gamepad/README.md

 # Roact Gamepad Example
 This is an example of using gamepads in Roact.
 Right now, this example is built on a version of Roact that has Bindings implemented, which reduces the need for incredibly convoluted workarounds.

-## First Class Refs
+## First-class Refs
 First-class refs enable the use of refs to lazily bind object references, which is useful for interfacing with Roblox's gamepad API.

-Using a version of the Roact reconciler with bindings built into it, selection management in Roact can look like this:
+Using a version of the Roact reconciler with First-class Refs built into it, selection management in Roact can look like this:

 ```lua
 local TwoHalves = Roact.Component:extend("TwoHalves")